-First off, we’ve added “Pin It” buttons to all of our wedding handkerchiefs, our linen guest towels, our table linens and all of our content pages.
+First off, we’ve added “Pin It” buttons to all of our products and all of our content pages.
 This is important because not everyone will have the toolbar installed.
 You want to make it as easy as possible for people to share your pictures.

 Second, we started pinning more intricate versions of our existing photos.
 Here’s an example of exactly what we mean by “intricate”.
 On our online store, we provide free arts and crafts tutorials that utilize our products as the raw materials.
 In other words, we use the content on our online store to educate the customer about cool projects that can be made with our products.

 But instead of pinning a single picture of the final result of a craft project, my wife had a great idea to try and pin the entire tutorial within a single picture that could be posted online.
 Here’s is an example of our Pillowcase Dress craft that has received a large amount of repins and Facebook likes as a result of this photo.